 - 1 tablespoon cornstarch

 - ½ teaspoons turmeric

-While the vegetables are cooking, crumble the tofu into a food processor fitted with an s-blade.
+- While the vegetables are cooking, crumble the tofu into a food processor fitted with an s-blade.
 Add the lemon juice, water or stock, nutritional yeast, lemon juice, nutritional yeast, cornstarch, turmeric, and ½ teaspoon of salt.
 Process until the mixture is thick and looks like ricotta cheese.
-Add a little more water or vegetable stock if the mixture is too thick.
+Pulse in the spinach until it's well incorporated.

 Other great brunch recipes include:

 - Spinach Mushroom Omelet

 - Tofu Scramble with Spinach, Mushrooms, and Leek